mcastorina/graph-cli/OPTIONS.md

 of options: global and line specific.
 Global options are things like the title or ylabel, and line specific options are things like width and style.

+### General Notes
+These notes explain some features that might not be obvious.

+- All line specific options can be a comma separated list of values
+- Due to argparse quirks, options that need to start with `-` must be written using `--opt=val`
+  - Example: `--style='-.'`

 ### Required Options

 | Option | Description |